oracle/terraform-provider-oci/website/docs/d/generative_ai_dedicated_ai_clusters.html.markdown

 The following attributes are exported:

 * `compartment_id` - The compartment OCID to create the dedicated AI cluster in.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
+* `description` - An optional description of the dedicated AI cluster.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the dedicated AI cluster.